satchafunkilus/iobroker.rmb-bhkw/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
-* Changed logs to english
+* BREAKING CHANGE due to renaming of object ids
-* Changed some logs to debug only
+* Changed object IDs to English
 * Prevented forbidden chars in object IDs
 * Changed objects to read-only
+* Changed logs to english
+* Changed some logs from info to debug

 ### 1.0.6 (2023-05-29)
 * Added option to allow insecure certificates, as rmbenegie portal is not updating their certificates in time, leading to data not being able to be pulled